techthiyanes/flair/resources/docs/TUTORIAL_10_TRAINING_ZERO_SHOT_MODEL.md

 from flair.models.text_classification_model import TARSClassifier from flair.trainers import ModelTrainer

 # 1. define label names in natural language since some datasets come with cryptic set of labels
-label_name_map = {'ENTY':'question about entity',
+label_name_map = {'ENTY': 'question about entity',
-                  'DESC':'question about description',
+                  'DESC': 'question about description',
-                  'ABBR':'question about abbreviation',
+                  'ABBR': 'question about abbreviation',
-                  'HUM':'question about person',
+                  'HUM': 'question about person',
-                  'NUM':'question about number',
+                  'NUM': 'question about number',
-                  'LOC':'question about location'
+                  'LOC': 'question about location'
                   }

 # 2. get the corpus